 With everything that’s been going on with the Coronavirus, the World Health Organization is encouraging you to use as many digital payment options as possible.
 We know that money changes hands frequently and can pick up all sorts of bacteria and viruses.
 China was found to be cleaning, and in some cases, destroying its own currency in hopes of eliminating the spread of the virus.

 Yet another reason why cash is becoming more obsolete and with the spread of Covid-19, this could change the way consumers spend using cash, forever.

 Not everyone has a checking account that offers interest on your everyday spending money.
-But for some people, it can be a good way to earn a little bit more cash to save towards their goals.
+But, it can be a good way to earn cash to save towards your goals.

 The highest-earning checking accounts, for example, offer as much as 1.01% APY, which can net you an extra $25 over the course of a year if you keep around $2,500 in your checking account.
 That’s money you’ll miss out on by keeping your spending money in cash.

 If you opt to use credit cards responsibly by keeping your spending under control and paying off your entire balance in full each month, you’ll lose a valuable opportunity to build credit.